ablindedgitacctforreview/OPMI-D-16-00024-blinded-repository/README.md

 * batch/
 * log/

-The raw data: outputs from AMT and the willow script
+The data outputs from AMT and the willow script.
+The batch files are exactly as collected, and the response files in log/ are updated only by the inclusion of extra columns used to classify text responses.

 * MD11-20-12/